lhcopetti/mtg-anki/README.md

 #### TODOs:
 - [ ] Remove unnecessary vocabulary such as color combinations (eg: 緑青)
+- [ ] Output .apkg file name based on the version from maven artifact
 - [ ] Some cards do not have sample sentences or definition
 - [ ] Add more tags (e.g., set name, game platform, core, rarity?)
 - [ ] Add support for all sets
 - [ ] Have a single build script do everything from export to apkg
-- [ ] Remove known conjugating words (e.g., torinozoku and torinozoki)
+- [X] Remove known conjugating words (e.g., torinozoku and torinozoki)
-- [ ] Include hiragana and katakana only words
+- [ ] Include hiragana and katakana only words?
 - [ ] Remove invalid words
 - [ ] Add better support for two-faced cards (enchantment room)
 - [ ] Handle improper formatting of room names (second face contains the name of the card)
+- [ ] Build the project from 'mvn clean install' instead of build.sh
+- [ ] Incorporate downloading a fresh export from scryfall project during build

 #### Enhancements:
 - [ ] Improve formatting of notes